RBrearton/py-htmx/pages/b6_ps2.md

 The gap between the acoustic and optical modes at the Brillouin zone boundary closes.
 The new lattice constant is $a/2$.
 We have one mode per $k$, but our Brillouin zone is now twice as big, so the total number of modes is the same (as we haven't gained or lost any degrees of freedom).

+You can play around with the plot to see this in action.

 ## Q7: The tight-binding model